 - Transmission of speech not protected by the First Amendment, such as libel and obscenity

-MCPL strives to balance the rights of users to access different information resources with the rights of users to work in a public environment free from harassing sounds and visuals.
-We ask all our library users to remain sensitive to the fact that they are working in a public environment shared by people of all ages, with a variety of information interests and needs.
+The Library strives to balance the rights of users to access different information resources with the rights of users to work in a public environment free from harassing sounds and visuals.
+The Library asks all users to remain sensitive to the fact that they are working in a public environment shared by people of all ages, with a variety of information interests and needs.
 In order to ensure an efficient, productive computing environment, the Library insists on the practice of cooperative computing.
 This includes:

 - Respecting the privacy of other users